anshuj11/LRU_cache/README.md

 >lru_cache.get("test01");

 Pros: Simple implementation
-Cons: Inefficient lookup, insertion and deletion - O(n) where n is the size of the cache
+Cons: Inefficient lookup, deletion - O(n) where n is the size of the cache

 2. Using a hash map of fixed size and a linked list